 6) I believe that immigrants strengthen our communities; that a strong economy depends on jobs that provide safe working conditions, fair and living wages; that laws should protect all the lives of all people, especially vulnerable populations, such as our school children, from gun violence; that climate change should be addressed as a crisis; and that an efficient, well-planned, multimodal transportation system promotes a healthy economy, environment, and community.

 Our General Fund 2020 revenues (as of 6/18/19) show us at $44,223,740 while expenditures are at $48,290,321.
 A revenue shortfall of ~$4M.

 And that general fund surplus?
 Of the $17M 'surplus', $4,422,374 is set aside as part of the 10% strategic reserve.
 The remaining ~$12.6M may be needed for cost increases in existing general fund programs (e.g. public safety contract costs typically rise higher than inflation).
 Or to cover one-time shortfalls in projected revenues or cost overruns in budgeted projects during the 2019 and 2020 period.

 The Finance Committee has not met for months and is effectively disbanded.
 If elected, I'll reserect the Finance Committee and meet regularly with the City's accounting and finance department.
 I recommend creating a 6-year budget (even though it's delivered in 2-year increments) so we can do a better, smarter job of long-range planning.
 Our budget woes are similar to Mercer Island and Medina.
 Like them, the lion's share of our revenue rests on the backs of property tax payers.
 Mercer Island is cutting services and Medina is trying to raise property taxes.
 We should be paying close attention to what's happening to our budget.

-I would seek to form a budget task force made up of professionals from our community.
+I will form a budget task force made up of professionals from our community.
 They would help build a workable 6-year plan and forecast and include diversification of revenue sources.
 I would communicate our financial health to residents regularly and make sure all reports were clear and easy to understand.
-Residents be able to participate in the budgeting process and will be able to prioritize what initiatives and projects they want funded and by-when.
+Residents should be able to participate in the budgeting process and help prioritize what initiatives and projects they want funded and by-when.